 You may not perceive gardening as physical activity, but it will actually make you move your body pretty significantly.
 During the physical activity, our brain produces endorphin which makes us feel relaxed and happy.
 In turn, our confidence is better and stress levels go down which empowers us to lead quality and responsible lifestyles.

-Gardening is a low impact activity but for many, it doesn’t feel burdening or as an obligation and so it usually goes unnoticed for hours.
+Gardening is a low impact activity but for many, it doesn’t feel burdening or like an obligation and so it usually goes unnoticed for hours.
 Basically, this means that you can spend hours tending to your plants without even being aware of how much time has passed.
 Gardening can also help the elderly do more exercise since it’s healthy for them to move around a bit.

 3. Good brain exercise to prevent dementia and Alzheimer’s